Elijah held his hand against his swollen jaw and marched into the kitchen. “Mother, I’m going to Fort Jezreel, and I won’t be back for supper.”

 He trotted out the door into the dim light of dawn.
 A crested lark warbled its familiar whee-whee-wheeoo.
 He jogged past the well out toward the vineyard.
 Behind the wine building, he opened the door to the shed in the donkey pen and found his father’s old cloak of goatskins sewn together with the hair turned out.
 He felt several bare spots where moths had eaten the hair, went back in the house and shrugged into the skin.

 He shucked the goatskin off and jammed it into his pack.
 “Just the thing.”

 His mother’s lips trembled.
 “But in Jezreel they’ll kill you.”

 Elijah’s father held up a hand.
 “Your mother’s right, son.”

-Elijah’s father drew in a sharp breath, opened both hands toward Elijah’s mother, and put his head in his hands.
+Elijah’s father sighed, opened both hands toward Elijah’s mother, and put his head in his hands.

 But Sheerah frowned.
 “Remember Ma-ahz?”

 “Ma-ahz.”
 Elijah looked at his brother, head down and silent beside their father.
 “Nathan would quote you the entire story.
 But, yeah, I know.
 The speedy guy.
 Outran the Ethiopian.
 Show-off.”

 He took one quick stride to Nathan’s side.